LauraRodd/finance-tracker/README.md

-# 💰 Personal Finance Tracker
+# Personal Finance Tracker

 A clean and lightweight web application to help you manage your finances by tracking income and expenses.

-## ✨ Features
+## Features

-- 📥 Add income and expenses with descriptions and amounts
+- Add income and expenses with descriptions and amounts
-- 💹 Automatically calculates total balance, total income, and total expenses
+- Automatically calculates total balance, total income, and total expenses
-- 🗑️ Remove transactions with a single click
+- Remove transactions with a single click
-- 💾 Data persists in your browser using localStorage (no login required)
+- Data persists in your browser using localStorage (no login required)

 ---

-## 🛠️ Built With
+## Built With

-- **HTML5** – Structure of the web app
+- **HTML5**
-- **CSS3** – Styling and responsive layout
+- **CSS3**
 - **JavaScript (Vanilla)** – Core functionality, DOM manipulation, localStorage

 ---